kandrelczyk/simple-react-ssr-hmr-dev/README.md

 So when `index.html` is loaded it executes the client code in `client.js` which renders the React element.

-The basic idea behind SSR is for the server to render the React elements and send the resulting HTML to the client.
+The basic idea behind SSR is for the server to render the React elements and send the resulting HTML to the browser.
 Browser will still load `client.js` bundle but this time client code will call

     ReactDOM.hydrate(element, document.getElementById('root'));
 which will only attach event listeners to the existing DOM elements.